SidneyNemzer/elm-firebase/docs/reference/realtime-database.md

 }
 ```

 The JavaScript SDK library always sends this as its first message.
-The client won't create the WebSocket connection until a write or read is requested locally; the operation is queued while connecting, then that message will be sent right after the "client hello".

 The client info for the JS SDK looks like this: `sdk.js.4-1-3`.
 This info is constructed by the JS SDK in [PersistentConnection.ts](https://github.com/firebase/firebase-js-sdk/blob/master/packages/database/src/core/PersistentConnection.ts#L971-L995).

 # Database Interactions

 ## Create or Set data

 This will overwrite existing data, even sibling keys that are not specified in the write.
-Equivelent to `Reference#set`.
+Equivalent to `Reference#set`.

 #### Client Message: